IBMCodeLondon/chatbot-workshop/training.md

     ![Create entity](assets/entities.png)

-10. The Watson Conversation has a handful of common entities created by IBM that can be used across any use case.
+10. The Watson Assistant has a handful of common entities created by IBM that can be used across any use case.
 These entities include: date, time, currency, percentage, and numbers. **Click on System entities**.
 Toggle on the switch for `@sys-time`, `@sys-date`, and `@sys-number` to enable the entities.

     ![Enable System Entities](assets/systementities.png)